Best Business Skills And Courses For Tech Geeks (2025)

 From computer scientists to tech entrepreneurs, any technological invention or plan is quite meaningless unless its business aspects are taken care of.
 Indeed, no one is going to work for innumerable hours to build software just for its aesthetic.
 They would want to market it and convey it to the public.

 Therefore, this article mentions some key business skills that tech enthusiasts can skim through.
-To those end, related courses have been mentioned too which are all available on Coursera.
+To that end, related courses have been mentioned, which are all available on Coursera.

 Leadership